toddamoda/pyyxellsfgffg/docs/source/howto/new_model.rst

 .. code-block:: yaml

-  # YAML config file with a new model in photon_generation
+  # YAML config file with a new model in photon_collection

   pipeline:

-    optics:
+    photon_collection:
       - name: some_other_model
-        func: pyxel.models.optics.some_other_model
+        func: pyxel.models.photon_collection.some_other_model
         enabled: true
         arguments:
           wavelength: 650